-Nicole’s needs were not being met—and, more than that, she didn’t even remember what those needs were.
+Nicole’s needs weren’t being met.
+More than that, she didn’t even remember what those needs were.

 Needing one thing, feeding another

 At work, Nicole kept busy and so didn’t feel her loneliness.
-And at home, in the evening, when lonely, sad feelings began whispering in her ear, she would head to the kitchen.
+At home, when lonely, sad feelings began whispering in her ear, she would head to the kitchen.

-A frozen pizza, bag of chips and chocolate bar later, she’d still be lonely—and feel ashamed and awful.
+A frozen pizza, bag of chips and chocolate bar later, she’d still be lonely – plus feel ashamed and awful.